Of Myths and Realities

 However, you could also argue that this expansion of female roles has occurred largely because our peaceful, prosperous, society, freed of serious existential threats by the sustained labors of many anonymous men over many generations, has the luxury of allowing it.

 In some ways this is a zero-sum game.
 We cannot all be winners.
 To a certain extent, the ascendance of women has come at the expense of men.
 Females are being lifted up as males are being held down.
 It starts early.
 In their formative years, boys are given over to a feminized education system that really doesn’t like them all that much.
 This system, owned and managed almost entirely by women, regards boys’ natural boisterousness as a form of deviance, and represses their instinctive competitiveness in favor of feel-good, everybody-wins pablum.
 At this system’s behest, unruly (i.e. normal) boys are routinely pacified with powerful psychotropic drugs to make them more like their compliant female cohorts.
+Starting in toddlerhood, boys are informed that they are the problem, that they are all rapists just awaiting an opportunity, that their essential nature is toxic.

 Males of all ages are the principal targets of a regressive, increasingly puritanical code of conduct that criminalizes normal behavior.
 Hard-working men at every stage of their careers are demonized by zealots in perpetual pursuit of a chimerical “equity,” who have sacralized the pernicious myth of the woman-hostile workplace.
 The entire male gender is marginalized by a shallow, gossipy, gynocentric, popular culture that trivializes the enormous contributions and challenges of males as it grossly exaggerates and glamorizes those of the other, pampered, gender.